 In 2021, traffic fatalities soared to a 15-year high in the first half of 2021 according to the Associated Press.
 Approximately 43,000 people died in traffic accidents in 2021, according to the federal vehicle safety watchdog NHTSA.
 Many of these fatalities were caused by reckless driving.

-Reckless Driving Definitions And Penalties From State to State
+Definition of Reckless Driving And the Penalties From State to State

 It’s quite interesting to look at the reckless driving laws by state.
 Maryland’s transportation code has an offense for reckless driving and one for negligent driving.
 The maximum fine for driving recklessly is $1,000.00.